doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 ![alt text](image-4.png)

-I politely asked to repeat and fix the formatting:
+Let's politely ask to repeat and fix the formatting:

 ![alt text](image-8.png)

 This time we got a python script to decrypt a Vigenère cipher.

-I also noticed copilot hinted (quite subtly) at a glaring vulnerability in the code - the key is hardcoded right next to the decrypt function!
+You may also notice copilot hinted (quite subtly) at a glaring vulnerability in the code - the key is hardcoded right next to the decrypt function!

 ![alt text](image-9.png)